top of page

 How to help your arthritic dog

 This blog details the different types of arthritis, how osteoarthritis progresses in dogs, what causes it and how massage can help a dog suffering from it.
-I finish by giving you ideas to help you manage the condition at home.

 The main types of arthritis